The Five Best Cycle Routes in Cornwall

 With our diet on hold for mince pies, our smart casual wear traded in for the Christmas jumper and chef’s apron, and our daily worries put aside for panic present buying, Christmas can be both an exciting and stressful period for all involved.
 Once the anti climax sets in and the remaining family members head home, take the opportunity to hit the road yourself for some well deserved you time.

-Cornish Traditional Cottages has compiled its recommendations for Twixmas activities along a cycling theme.
+Cornish Traditional Cottages are perfect for a three-generational trip to Cornwall and has compiled its recommendations for Twixmas activities along a cycling theme.
 Imagine: Cornish countryside, traffic-free cycle trails, fresh sea air… These five cycle routes in Cornwall will do wonders for shifting any sign of a festive spare tyre too…

 The Mineral Tramways’ Mining Trails